-This roasted butternut squash curry chicken soup is aromatic, savory and satisfying.
-The curry spices complement the nuttiness of the roasted squash perfectly!
-Slow-cooked chicken broth and meat (recipe here) supply the protein for a satisfying meal.
+For years, this roasted butternut squash curry chicken soup has been a family favorite, as it is aromatic, savory and satisfying.
+The curry spices compliment the nuttiness of the roasted squash perfectly!
+Slow-cooked chicken broth and meat supply the protein for a satisfying meal.

-After I slow-cook a whole organic chicken, I typically make a soup as the first meal.
-I use the dark meat and the cooking broth for the soup and the light meat for a meal like Enchiladas (recipe here).
+After slow-cooking a whole organic chicken, I typically make a soup as the first meal.
+The dark meat and the cooking broth go into the soup and the light meat goes into a meal like Green Chile Chicken Enchiladas or Green Chicken Chicken Enchilada Soup.
 I make bone broth for yet a later meal.
-I feel as though I’ve gotten as much food value from the high-quality bird as I can!
+This is my way to get as much food value from the high-quality bird as I can!

 The thigh and leg meat from a cooked chicken hold up well when added to soup, without falling apart as breast meat often does.
 Are there eaters in your house who find dark meat rather strong, so you often have chicken thighs or drumsticks left over?
-In my house, those people say that in this soup, the cumin and curry seasonings, plus the mellowness of the coconut milk, are what they taste most, and they like this meal a lot!
+In my house, those people say that in this soup, the cumin and curry seasonings, plus the mellowness of the coconut milk, are what they taste most, and they love it!

-This roasted butternut squash curry chicken soup also benefits from starting with Mirepoix, or a mixture of carrots, onions and celery — all cooked in oil.
-The sauted vegetables provide a lot of flavor.
+I almost always start my soups with Mirepoix (mir-a-pwah), or a mixture of chopped carrots, onions, and celery -- cooked in oil.
+The sauteed vegetables provide a lot of flavor and nutritional benefits.

 I use coconut oil for two reasons.
 One is because it is colorless, which allows me to see when the carrots have released some of their beta-carotenes, and the oil turns golden.
 The second is because it is a high-heat oil, so I can sauté without worrying that I am damaging the fats.